Zenlytic/zenlytic-docs/docs/6_connecting_with_python/4_querying/1_data_model.md

 ### Dimensions

-When listing dimensions, like listing metrics, the default is to return a list of `Field` [objects/](../6_project/5_field.md).
-Listing dimensions will return all dimensions and dimension_groups associated with your LookML project.
+When listing dimensions, like listing metrics, the default is to return a list of `Field` objects.
+Listing dimensions will return all dimensions and dimension_groups associated with your data model.

 ```
 # Lists of *all* the dimensions in your data model